dawnhci/dawnhci.github.io/_posts/tvfilms/2020-03-01-rainbow-ruby-2.md

 imdb: https://www.imdb.com/title/tt5828144/
 youtube: https://www.youtube.com/@WildBrainEnchanted
 ---
-Designed sets and props for 52 episodes of global 3D animated series, providing comprehensive 3D set dressing support for Layout Department.
-Series distributed internationally on 30+ networks, including EBS (Korea), CCTV (China), and Family Jr. (Canada), and streaming on Netflix and OTT platforms since 2020
+Designed sets and props for 52 episodes of a global 3D animated series, providing comprehensive 3D set dressing support for the Layout Department.
+Series has been distributed internationally on 30+ networks, including EBS (Korea), CCTV (China), and Family Jr. (Canada), and has been streaming on Netflix and other OTT platforms since 2020.